Have you ever been molested before? I have, and today’s article is about how to handle molestations.

 My Molestation Encounter

-Last week, I was on Amtrak (the railway network in US), going from New York City to Los Angeles.
-It was a 3-day train ride (Jan 5-8), with a transit in Chicago.
+Last week (Jan 2012), I was on Amtrak (the railway network in the US), going from New York City to Los Angeles.
+It was a three-day train ride (Jan 5-8), with a transit in Chicago.

 On the first night, there was someone seated beside me, so I slept on my seat.
 While the seat itself was fairly spacious, could recline a fair bit and came with plenty of legroom, it was not as comfortable as sleeping on an actual bed.
 I made the best out of the space given, curling up in my seat, while the person beside me did the same too.